Liberty0day/NICEAVOCATE/README.md

 4. After install you have a menu for starting or stopping all virtualized machines.

 ## Preliminaries
-you need install this tools :
+You need install this tools :
 - wget
 - 7za
 - unzip